krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/docs/migration-guides/policyconfiguration-migration.md

       id: "0609b952-1397-4640-95ec-e00a01b2c241"
 ```

+Note that:
+- the `Policy` resource is referecing a `ConnectorConfig` resource, a `Project` resource and a `GitRepository` resource, which are by the Azure DevOps Provider "classic".
-Note: the `id` field in the `type` section corresponds to the policy description: *"This policy will require a successful build has been performed before updating protected refs."*.
+- the `id` field in the `type` section corresponds to the policy description: *"This policy will require a successful build has been performed before updating protected refs."*.
 You can find more information about the policy types in the related section of the [troubleshooting guide](../troubleshooting_guide.md#policyconfiguration)

-Note that the `Policy` resource is referecing a `ConnectorConfig` resource, a `Project` resource and a `GitRepository` resource, which are by the Azure DevOps Provider "classic".

 To ensure that the old version of the resource is not reconciled while you are migrating to the new version, you should set the `krateo.io/paused: true` annotation.
 You can do this by running the following commands: